-LyricsTraining The LyricsTraining program is available for Smart Phone or computer.
+LyricsTraining The LyricsTraining program is available for Smart Phone or computers.
 The learning game draws upon thousands of popular songs found on Youtube.
 Music stimulates learning and memorization naturally.

 DuoLingo.
 A free site that gasifies your way up a “tree of learning,” gaining points and mastering up to 25 skill levels.
 And in all honesty, I was once Addicted to Duolingo.

 Anki.
 A spaced repetition flashcard program.
-You can create your own mnemonic cards
+You can create your mnemonic cards

 lang-8.com.
 Language exchange social networking website geared towards learners.